amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 Most RPA systems only handle #2.
 That's why they fail.

-## NetSuite in Production: Where Theory Meets Reality
+## Real-World Example: NetSuite Automation

-Let's look at how we actually extract a purchase order.
-This isn't pseudocode—this is what runs in production:
+Let's look at how to extract a purchase order from NetSuite using Stagehand.
+This is actual production code:

 ```typescript
 export class GetPurchaseOrderJob extends BaseJob {